 Our purposes for processing your personal data

 We will only ask you for your personal data where it is necessary to fulfil the following purposes.
 Where providing us with your personal data is optional, we will inform you of this.
 Our purposes are grouped under our legal bases for processing.

 Entering into and fulfilling a contract between you and us

-- This includes account statements, formal reminders and notices informing you of forthcoming changes, such as increasing or decreasing credit limits on your credit card;
+This includes account statements, formal reminders and notices informing you of forthcoming changes, such as increasing or decreasing interest rates on your savings accounts;

 Fulfilling our legal obligations

 Conducting assessments of your creditworthiness when you apply for a credit product, through sharing your personal data with credit reference agencies (please see the section headed 'Credit Reference Agencies' below);